The year is winding down, and many people look toward the future – the New Year.

 Instead of working out because of your look, obsess over how amazing each workout session will make you feel!

 Trust me; numbers don’t always count.
 What counts?
 Your overall well-being!

 You might want to choose this as one of the goals for New Year.

 29. Keep A Journal

-Marie Curie, Albert Einstein, Leonardo da Vince, and Frida Kahlo all have something in common.
+Marie Curie, Albert Einstein, Leonardo da Vince, and Frida Kahlo have something in common.

-These famous figures kept a diary or a journal for detailing and explaining their experiences, feelings, and thoughts.
+These famous figures kept a diary or journal to explain their experiences, feelings, and thoughts.

 What benefit will you gain from journaling?